Spectrum of equivariant cohomology as a fixed point scheme: Reductive and arbitrary principally paired algebraic groups

 \subsection{Principally paired algebraic groups}

-In fact, we can prove the equivalent of Theorem \ref{semisimp} for a principally paired, but not necessarily reductive algebraic group.
-This version will yield a common generalisation to Theorem \ref{semisimp} and Theorem \ref{finsolv}.
-Note that $H_\Hs^* = \C[\ttt]^\Ws = \C[\Ss]$ -- see the comment above Theorem \ref{restkos}.
+In fact, we can prove the equivalent of Theorem~\ref{semisimp} for a principally paired, but not necessarily reductive, algebraic group.
+This version will yield a common generalisation to Theorems~\ref{semisimp} and~\ref{finsolv}.
+Note that $H_\Hs^* = \C[\ttt]^\Ws = \C[\Ss]$ -- see the comment above Theorem~\ref{restkos}.
 We will prove the following.

-\begin{theorem} Assume that $\Hs$ is a principally paired algebraic group which acts on a smooth projective variety $X$ regularly.
-Let $\ZZ_\Hs$ be the closed subscheme of $\Ss\times X$, defined as the zero set of the total vector field (Definition \ref{totvec}) restricted to $\Ss\times X$.
+\begin{theorem} Assume that $\Hs$ is a principally paired algebraic group which acts regularly on a smooth projective variety $X$.
+Let $\ZZ_\Hs$ be the closed subscheme of $\Ss\times X$, defined as the zero set of the total vector field $($cf.\ Definition~\ref{totvec}\,$)$ restricted to $\Ss\times X$.